 The dataset used includes overnight interest rates as well as Treasury yields for various maturities in order to cover almost the entire spectrum of term structure.
-We particularly use the 1-year, 2-years, 4 years, 5-years, 7-years, and 10-years Treasury yields.
+We particularly use the 1-year, 2-year, 4-year, 5-year, 7-year, and 10-year Treasury yields.
 We focus on all these maturities because different long-term rates may have different dynamics.
 Overnight rates were obtained from the Central Bank of Tunisia database whilst Treasury yields were collected from the Tunisian Financial Market Board website (www.cmf.org.tn).